When someone tells you they’re a freelancer, what are your first thoughts?

 What do you think?

 As a client, would you consider a consultant more knowledgeable than a freelancer?
-Perhaps you feel that it takes time before a freelancer earns the right to call themselves a consultant, but in reality, a graphic designer already wears many hats.
+Perhaps you think it takes time before a freelancer earns the right to be called a consultant, but in reality, a graphic designer already wears many hats.

-As a designer, do you feel as if the freelance title attracts a negative impression of what you do?
+As a designer, do you think the freelance title attracts a negative impression of what you do?
 Do you, or have you, ever defined yourself as a freelance designer?
-If so, I’d love to read your opinion.
+If so, it’d be great to read your opinion.